List of The Mortal Instruments characters: Valentine Morgenstern

 Valentine is the former husband of Jocelyn Fairchild, with whom he had two children (Clarissa "Clary" Adele Morgenstern and Jonathan Christopher Morgenstern).
 Clarissa realizes that she is Valentine's daughter in the first book, City of Bones, but being raised by Jocelyn her whole life is void of Valentine's influence.
 His son however, was tutored by him to be a very talented Shadowhunter and ruthless killer.
 He later becomes Valentine's spy, taking the name Sebastian Verlac.
 Valentine also adopts Jace Herondale as his son, training him as well as Jonathan, making him as skilled a Shadowhunter as Jonathan.

 Valentine also experimented on his children.
 Hoping to make a stronger and better Shadowhunter, he infused Jonathan with demon blood while in Jocelyn's womb.
 However, a side effect of the blood was that it would "burn out his [Jonathan's] humanity as poison burns the life from blood."
 This gave him a son capable of incredible feats, but with little to no compassion or ability to love.
 The experimentation on Jonathan led to Jocelyn feeling sick and very depressed.
 To make her feel better he gave her powdered Angel blood, not knowing that she was carrying a second child (Clary), infusing Clary with Angel blood in the same way that Jonathan was with Demon blood.
 With Jace, upon the failure of Jonathan to show any compassion, he gave Angel blood to Jace's mother (Celiné Herondale), hoping to create a stronger warrior, without the side effects Jonathan suffered from the use Demon blood.
 In the end, Valentine trained Jace, but was forced to abandon him when he was 10 years old, making Valentine the only father Jace has known.
 It is also thought that of the two boys, the angel and the demon, that Valentine loved Jace more than his own son.

-Valentine's Love Interests

-Jocelyn Fairchild/Fray/Morgenstern/Graymark/Garroway:

-Lucian Graymark: When Valentine and Lucian (Luke) were once parabatai, they shared a brotherly love.
-Though no longer parabatai, they hate each other to the ends of the earth.